-The results reflect the income generated and receivable from grants received as a result of management agreements signed with the Ministry for Rural Affairs and the Environment and the Malta Environment and Planning Authority with the Federation to manage the area know as the Majjistral.
+The results reflect the income generated and receivable from grants received as a result of management agreements signed with the Ministry for Sustainable Development, The Environment and Climate Change and the Malta Environment and Planning Authority with the Federation to manage the area know as the Majjistral.
 The agreement was valid for a term of five periods and end on the 26th January 2013 and renewed for further years.
 Other income includes funds generated from related activities.